-Habib returned to the topic of land for tele-play The Protestors, which won him the 1983 Feltex award for best script.
+Habib returned to the topic of land for tele-play The Protestors, which won him the 1983 Feltex award for Best Script.
+Habib talks about the play late in the second clip of this documentary.
 Once more echoing current events, the plot involved a group of protestors arguing over how to handle the imminent arrival of the police, who plan to evict them.
 The cast showcased an impressive range of Māori talent, from Don Selwyn and Bastion Point - Day 507 co-director Merata Mita, to Jim Moriarty and Billy T James.
 Dunleavy describes the result as "provocative and strikingly contemporary", and the jewel of the 12-part Loose Enz series.

 When drama series Open House debuted on TV One in 1986, Habib publicly critiqued the show's portrayal of urban Māori.
 "Pākehā television writers are afraid to write realistic parts for Māori characters," he said.
 "Māori are down in the dirt in real life and we have to show them like that on television [...].
 All the Māori on Open House are so nice, nice, nice."
 Habib later took up an invitation to write for the short-lived series, scripting episode 'Ahi Kaa Roa / Keeper of the Fire'.
 This tale of a visit by a distant cousin showcased another impressive cast, including Wi Kuki Kaa and Tama Poata.